fischertechnik/txt_demo_ROBOPro_SLI/HowToStartWithFtTxtWorkspace.md

-# How to setup my Eclipse workspace?
+# How to setup my fischertechnik SLI workspace in Eclipse?

 Now that [our toolbox](./WhichToolsYouNeed.md) is ready, it is time to learn how to get started with your own project via the examples.